arrow left BLOG

 • Ensure your base unit can operate reliably in extreme temperatures, both hot and cold, to withstand challenging field conditions.

 • A reliable base station should have a long battery life to avoid interruptions in the field.
 Receivers that can operate 10+ hours on a single charge are ideal for full-day drone missions.
 An option to charge it from a power bank would also come in handy in the field.
+If you frequently mount your base on a roof or mast, treat it like a permanent GNSS reference station and plan for weather exposure.

 These features ensure the receiver performs reliably, from construction sites to remote agricultural fields, even in harsh environments.